-1. The plans shall be amended to resolve all outstanding code compliance issues, as detailed in the master staff report, dated January 2nd, 2025.
-2. The applicant shall construct a public street connection to Whitetail Way.
-3. The applicant shall provide a gravity-based sanitary sewer connection, consistent with the standards of the Athens-Clarke County Public Utilities Dept, to the project at 5100 & 0 Atlanta Hwy, and 2499 Cleveland Rd (PD-2023-12-2459) approved by the Mayor & Commission on August 6, 2024.
+1. The plans shall be amended to resolve all outstanding corrective action issues, as detailed in the master staff report, dated April 3, 2025.
+2. The applicant shall construct a public street connection to Whitetail Way at the time of construction of Pod C. However, no development may commence prior to an agreement for the connection and recorded easement documents.
+3. The applicant shall provide an easement for a gravity-based sanitary sewer connection extending to the westernmost property boundary and have such easement approved, accepted, and recorded prior to, or concurrent with any site development plans for the proposed development, consistent with the standards of the Athens-Clarke County Public Utilities Dept. It is the intent of this condition to provide the means by which the project at 5100 & 0 Atlanta Hwy, and 2499 Cleveland Rd (PD-2023-12-2459) approved by the Mayor & Commission on August 6, 2024, may extend gravity public sanitary sewer to their respective site at their expense.
+The applicant shall grant required permanent sanitary easements and temporary construction easements for the subject sanitary sewer main extension to the Department of Public Utilities.
+This condition does not require the applicant to construct the aforementioned sanitary sewer improvements at their expense.
 4. A waiver from Sec.
-9-26-4(B) shall be granted for Pod C, but not for Pod B, as labeled on the binding master site plan.
+9-26-4(B) shall be granted for Pod C, but not for Pods A & B, as labeled on the binding master site plan (Sheet RZ01).
 5. The commercial phase of this Planned Development shall be completed prior to the issuance of construction permits for Pod A as depicted on the submitted Rezone Master Plan (Sheet RZ01).
 6. The Developer agrees to coordinate with Athens-Clarke County Transit throughout the design and site development process to identify the appropriate location and design of any future transit stops at the site, including potential location on the commercial section of the Planned Development.